The app, Planet CPH is created by Wonderful Copenhagen - The official tourist organisation of Copenhagen and the Greater

-Planet CPH is a location-based app that serves the user with two different types of content: Nearby sustainable points of interests (POIs) with relevant information and video and text guides with different sustainability topics (for instance biking).
+Planet CPH is a location-based app that serves the user with two different types of content: Nearby sustainable points of interest (POIs) with relevant information and video and text guides with different sustainability topics (for instance biking).

 How is content selected in Planet CPH?

-Every experience, being an activity, a shop, eatery or something else is subject to individual evaluation, and must showcase concrete sustainability initiatives to be featured in the app.
-It can be either be environmental, social and/or economic sustainability.
+Every experience, being an activity, a shop, eatery or something else is subject to individual evaluation and must showcase concrete sustainability initiatives to be featured in the app.
+It can be either environmental, social and/or economic sustainability.

 Examples of content under the triple bottom line of sustainability

 Environmental sustainability: Biking, activities in and around the clean harbour, clean drinking water in tabs, restaurants using locally-sourced, organic produce, shops with second-hand or sustainably produced goods, businesses with a focus on resources and circular economy, and organisations working with green energy, green sourcing processes and/or biodiversity.

-Social sustainability: Public spaces democratically designed for good living, parks and gardens and other places that encourage social togetherness, cultural meetings, interactions between locals and visitors.
-For instance, communal dining but also organisations with altruistic programs and socially sustainably work environments with focus on education and diversity.
+Social sustainability: Public spaces democratically designed for good living, parks and gardens and other places that encourage social togetherness, cultural meetings, and interactions between locals and visitors.
+For instance, communal dining but also organisations with altruistic programs and socially sustainably work environments with a focus on education and diversity.